2022–23 PGA Tour: Eligibility changes

 The number of players competing in the FedEx Cup playoffs will be reduced from 125 to 70.
 The top 70 will compete at the FedEx St. Jude Championship, the top 50 at the BMW Championship, and the top 30 at the Tour Championship.
+Even with the FedEx Cup changes, the eligibility for those who retain their PGA Tour cards will not change after the remainder of the season, with the top 125 retaining full PGA Tour privileges and non-exempt players 126–150th receiving conditional PGA Tour status.

 Prior to the start of the season, it was reported that a letter had been sent to PGA Tour members who had joined LIV Golf but not resigned their membership of the PGA Tour advising them that their membership would "not be renewed for the 2022–23 season".

+LIV Golf agreement

+In June 2023, it was announced that the Public Investment Fund, the PGA Tour, and the European Tour would create a new entity to serve the best interests of each entity.

 Schedule

 The following table lists official events during the 2022–23 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry FedEx Cup points or official money, nor were wins official.